On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Outlier Simulation

-The exact values of the variables do not matter, but we use $C=100$ and $\sigma = 2$.
-The the mean is set to $\mu = 0$.
-First, we apply LN and compute $y$ according to Eq.~(\ref{eq:layer_normalization}).
-The result is plotted in the top left panel of Fig.~\ref{fig:simulation}.
-Next, we simulate outliers by increasing the largest value of $x$ in steps of $5$.
-The number of steps is denoted by $S$:
+The parameters are set to arbitrary values, $C=100$ and $\sigma = 2$.
+First, we apply RMSNorm and compute $y$ according to Eq.~(\ref{eq:rmsnorm}).
+Next, we simulate outliers by iteratively increasing the largest value of $x$ in steps of $5$:

-As before, layer normalization is applied to the resulting vector $x$.
-The results are plotted in the top right and bottom left panels of Fig.~\ref{fig:simulation} for $S=1$ and $S=2$, respectively.
-Repeating the process up to $S=9$ yields the plot on the bottom right of Fig.~\ref{fig:simulation}.
-In accordance with \citet{zhu2025transformersnormalization}, we observe that \begin{enumerate} \item The slope of the linear function $y_i(x_i)$ decreases with the variance of $x$. \item The outliers, considered separately, follow a non-linear function.
-The larger the outlier $x_o$, the more squashed the function is. \end{enumerate}
+where $S$ denotes the number of steps.
+At each step, RMSNorm is applied to the vector $x$ to yield the output $y$.
+Repeating the process up to $S=9$ yields the top plot of Fig.~\ref{fig:simulation_fits}.
+In accordance with \citet{Zhu2025DyT}, we observe that (i) the slope of the linear function $y_i(x_i)$ decreases with the variance of $x$ and (ii) the outliers follow a non-linear function.
+The larger the outlier $x_o$, the more squashed is the function.